 Stephen Alltop has built a career based on excellence in several disciplines, conducting both orchestral and choral ensembles, and performing as a keyboard artist.
-He is in his sixth season as Music Director and Conductor of the Champaign-Urbana Symphony Orchestra.
+He is in his seventh season as Music Director and Conductor of the Champaign-Urbana Symphony Orchestra.

 As Music Director of the Apollo Chorus of Chicago, Dr. Alltop has expanded the collaborations of the chorus to include appearances with the Chicago Symphony Orchestra, London Symphony Orchestra, Chicago Opera Theater, Ravinia Festival, Peninsula Music Festival, Josh Groban on Tour, and The Oprah Winfrey Show.
 He is the ninth Music Director in the 146-year history of the chorus.

 Also Music Director of the Elmhurst Symphony Orchestra, he was named 2012 Conductor of the Year by the Illinois Council of Orchestras for his work with that orchestra.